Jack Sinclair (physiologist): Medical and academic career

 Sinclair's early research, as part of his Bachelor of Medical Science studies, was conducted in the laboratory of John Eccles—at that time a professor at the University of Otago and later a Nobel laureate—and was published in the Journal of Neurophysiology in 1949.
 In 1953, Sinclair began working at Green Lane Hospital in Auckland as a Medical Research Council fellow in chest diseases.
 He then undertook overseas postgraduate training in respiratory medicine, first at the Royal Brompton and Hammersmith Hospitals in London, and then at the Mayo Clinic in the United States, returning to New Zealand in 1960.
 Sinclair was awarded a Doctor of Medicine degree by the University of Otago on the basis of his research in respiratory medicine, with a thesis titled The effect of breathing exercises in chronic pulmonary emphysema.

 Sinclair was appointed the head of the Department of Clinical Physiology at Green Lane Hospital in 1960, contributing to ground-breaking work there in cardiothoracic surgery and medicine.
 In 1964, he became a member of the University of Auckland's medical advisory committee, planning the establishment of the Auckland Medical School, which opened in 1968.
 In that year, he was appointed the inaugural professor of physiology at the Auckland Medical School.
 He remained head of the Department of Physiology until 1984, and later served in the same role from 1990 to 1993.
 He was also acting head of the Department of Biochemistry between 1972 and 1974.

 Sinclair served as scientific secretary of the Medical Research Council in 1966, and was a Fellow of the Royal Australasian College of Physicians.

 Later life and death

 Sinclair retired in 1993 and was conferred the title of professor emeritus, although he continued some teaching duties until 1997.
-He died at his home in Auckland on 11 February 2018, and was survived by his wife and four children.
+He died at his home in Auckland on 11 February 2018.